Katip Sumat uprising: Background

 The remnant of the Champa Kingdom in a small enclave in Southeast part of Mainland Southeast Asia, Panduranga, known to the Vietnamese as Principality of Thuận Thành, had been annexed by the Vietnamese from the Nguyen lord's domain in 1692, who vassalized it instead of incorporating.
-During the Tayson rebellion (1771–1789) as the Nguyen were overthrown, Panduranga king Po Tisuntiraidapuran switched alliance to the Tayson rebels.
+During the Tây Sơn rebellion (1771–1789) as the Nguyen were overthrown, Panduranga king Po Tisuntiraidapuran switched alliance to the Tây Sơn rebels.
 By 1793, Panduranga effectively became a vassal client state of the Nguyen, who later conquered all of Vietnam in 1802.
 The first Nguyen emperor, Gia Long, tried to keep Panduranga as a vassal state.
-His successor, Minh Mang, an absolutist, wanted to annex and assimilate the last Cham entity.
+His successor, Minh Mạng, an absolutist, wanted to annex and assimilate the last Cham entity.
 However, he met challenges from the Viceroyalties of Saigon and Hanoi, and increasing Cham resistance.

 Islam began proliferating in Champa from the 11th century, growing more popular after the 1471 Vietnamese conquest of Champa.
 It replaced or blended with traditional Hindu-Chamic customs.
 The majority of Cham Muslims in Central Vietnam, including the royal family, were followers of Bani or localized Cham Shiites and still keep practicing Hindu-Chamic traditions, while on the other hand, the Cham Muslims in the Mekong Delta and Cambodia were majority Sunni.
 The dynamic omnipresence of the Cham people and their diaspora communities scattered throughout Southeast Asia remains a great challenge posing to every ruler of Vietnam as well as Cambodia.

 In August 1832, after the death of his foremost enemy, Viceroy of Saigon–Le Van Duyet, Minh Mang of Vietnam triumphantly annexed Panduranga and held the last Cham king Po Phaok The as royal hostage in Hue court.
 Minh Mang forced the Chams to integrate, as well as purging dissents and supporters of Le Van Duyet.
 A Khâm Mạng (generalized as "temporary assigned") official was sent to Panduranga as the new magistrate and to punish the Chams who were suspected to be supporters of Duyet.

 Several Cham officials were jailed, sent to exile, or executed, and their properties were confiscated.
 Shortly after the purge, the Khâm Mạng office ordered the Cham to abandon their culture and practice Vietnamese customs.
 They forbade the Cham Bani and Sunnis to exercise Ramadhan month and Cham Hindus to worship their ancestors, completely removing the traditional Cham social hierarchy.
-The Vietnamese office further ordered total rapid assimilation of the Chams, integrating Panduranga into Vietnamese administration, heavy taxes, social structures, land, military services were implemented, and issued brutal punishments for those who dare to oppose.
-Still, these policies were just to increase Cham dissatisfaction and resistance to Vietnamese brutal subjugation.
+The Vietnamese office further ordered total rapid assimilation of the Chams, integrating Panduranga into Vietnamese administration, heavy taxes, social structures, land, military services were implemented, and issued servere punishments for those who dare to oppose.
+Still, these policies were just to increase Cham dissatisfaction and resistance to Vietnamese subjugation.